mossbock/forwardlearn-docs/README.md

 The portfolio looks at evidence mapping using the following: infrastructure-as-code (IaS), CI/CD pipelines, cloud provider native tools and inventories, scan outputs, network diagrams, firewall rules, and SME interviews.

-Parallel learning ongoing for eMASS fluency and post-auth CoNMon operations.
+Parallel learning ongoing for eMASS fluency and post-auth ConMon operations.
 I should get CompTIA+ Security and CyberSecurity as well.

 © 2026 theMossbock and Shawnie K. N. Blanchard.
 This document is created with a human brain and is protected by copyright law.
 No part may be reused or reproduced without permission of the author etc. etc. How may I be of service to your mission?